![]() |

 favorite places to meet my friend Debby who lives a few blocks from there in

 River Oaks.
-Debby and I adhere to the
+Debby and I perform the

 same ritual every time we meet, she orders a latte and a Lady Finger, and I